Russia accuses Japan of distorting prospects for peace deal

 MOSCOW (Reuters) - Russia slapped down Japanese assertions that a deal was in the offing to resolve a decades-old dispute over a chain of islands, accusing Tokyo of distorting agreements struck with Moscow to break the deadlock.

-Japanese Prime Minister Shinzo Abe is making a push towards a treaty with Russia over the islands and is due to hold talks with Russian President Vladimir Putin this month, but Moscow has shown no willingness to concede control over the islands.
+Japanese Prime Minister Shinzo Abe is making a push toward a treaty with Russia over the islands and is due to hold talks with Russian President Vladimir Putin this month, but Moscow has shown no willingness to concede control over the islands.

 Russia and Japan have been in dispute for seven decades over island territories captured by Soviet troops in the last days of World War Two.
 They are known in Russia as the Southern Kuriles and in Japan as the Northern Territories.